kcaisley/kcaisley/pixel_fom.md

 Assume a standardized jitter for clocks available across the pixel matrix

 ## Jitter

-'Understanding and Characterizing Timing Jitter - Primer by Tektronix'
+'Understanding and Characterizing Timing Jitter' - Primer by Tektronix

 * Jitter is short term variation w/ frequencies above 10 Hz, other it is called "wander"
 * Must be characterized w/ statistics (mean, standard deviation $\sigma$, and confidence interval)